Authority, Leadership, Role & Task:

 Conference Fees

 Registration can be completed below using the online checkout process by selecting the appropriate registration option based on your professional status (e.g., student or early professional, affiliate, standard).
-The registration deadline is TBA.
+Early bird registration discounts are available through April 1, 2026.
+The registration deadline is May 22, 2026.

-Discounts are available to those affiliated with sponsoring organizations; please indicate your affiliation in the registration form.
+Discounts are available to affiliates of sponsoring organizations for the conference; please indicate your affiliation in the registration form.
 In addition, partial scholarships may be available based on stated need and conference enrollment.
-Those interested can submit the $30 application fee and a letter of request to mindbodygrc@gmail.com by April 15.
+Those interested can submit the $30 scholarship application fee and a letter of request to mindbodygrc@gmail.com by April 1, 2026.

 The conference will be limited to 50 participants.
 Due to limited space, early registration is encouraged.
 After the maximum capacity is met, those interested in registering will be placed on a waiting list and notified if a spot opens up.